CaviTAU® is Patient Protection in Action

 Summary of these clinical studies:

-“TAU was proven to be accurate at more than 99.99% in all cases totaling over 3,742 patients in peer reviewed studies.
-Comparing the TAU to X-Ray and enhanced MRI, the TAU was more than 2 times as accurate than the MRI and 3 times more accurate the X-Ray.”
+“TAU was proven to be accurate at more than 99.99% in all cases totaling over 3,742 patients in peer-reviewed studies.
+Comparing the TAU to X-Ray and enhanced MRI, the TAU was more than 2 times as accurate than the MRI and 3 times more accurate than the X-Ray.”

-The current S3 guideline on odontogenic infections, valid until: September 2021 is edited under the leadership of the German Society of Oral and Maxillofacial Surgery (DGMKG) and the German Society of Dental, Oral and Maxillofacial Surgery (DGZMK): This guideline is documented in 7.2.2.
+The current S3 guideline on odontogenic infections, valid until September 2021, is edited under the German Society of Oral and Maxillofacial Surgery (DGMKG) and the German Society of Dental, Oral and Maxillofacial Surgery (DGZMK): This guideline is documented in 7.2.2.
 Imaging diagnostics for odontogenic infections with a tendency to spread: Evidence-based recommendation:

-„The ultrasound examination provides a simple and efficient method to detect a smearing of an odontogenic infection and to estimate a possible spread of the odontogenic infection”
+„The ultrasound examination provides a simple and efficient method to detect a smear of an odontogenic infection and to estimate a possible spread of the odontogenic infection”